PEEK Injection Moulding: Mastering High-Performance Polymer Processing

 • Barrel Material: Bimetallic with corrosion-resistant lining

-• Nozzle Type: Open with precise temperature control
+• Tipo de boquilla: Open with precise temperature control

 • Thermocouples: Multiple for accurate temperature mapping